Purdue-CS193/homework-0-AmeyaShukla1/index.md

+# Ameya Shukla's First CS193 Homework

+Here are some of my favorite things about CS193 Tools Class:
+- Learning how to build websites with GitHub Pages.
+- Amazing instructors.
+- Collaboration space with classmates on different assignments.
+- Opportunity to explore different concepts.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.